gems-uff/refactoring-merge/README.md

 The script for creating the database in mysql can be found in the file "script_database.sql" in the output folder of this project.

 ## Basic Usage

 ### Mining repositories on GitHub

-To mine repositories on GitHub run the following script:
+To mine repositories on GitHub run the following scripts

+#### Mining repositories on GitHub

 ```
 ./mining_refactoring_merge.py --repo_path [local_path_git_project] --refminer_path [local_path_refminer] --merge_effort